IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_statefulset.md

 The IBM® block storage CSI driver supports both file system and raw block volume modes.

-StatefulSets can include volumes with file systems, raw block volume systems, or both.
+StatefulSets can include file system volumes, raw block volumes, or both.

 **Important:** When defining the StatefulSet configuration, be sure to define volumes according to the PVC volume mode.